M5 bayonet: Description

-The stud on the bayonet crossguard fits the gas cylinder lock screw under the M1 barrel.
+The stud on the bayonet crossguard fits the gas cylinder lock screw under the M1 Rifle barrel.
 Locking grooves attach to the bayonet lug on the rifle.
 The M5 fits only the M1 and does not interchange with any other firearms.

-There were three different patterns made: M5, M5-1 and M5A1.
+There were three different patterns made: M5, M5-1, and M5A1.

 The grips are checkered black molded plastic and all metal parts are a dark gray parkerized finish.
 There are no markings on the blade.
 The manufacturer name or initials and "US M5" (or other model) will be found stamped under the cross guard.

 Many M5 family bayonets were made in Korea after the Korean War and these will have "K" stamped in place of the "US".

 Manufacturers included Aerial Cutlery, Jones & Dickinson Tool, Imperial Knife, Utica Cutlery, and Columbus Milpar & Mfg.

 The M5A1 was manufactured during the 1960s and was the last bayonet made for the M1 Garand.

+Scabbards

-M8 and M8A1 Scabbard
+M8 Scabbard

 There are two variations of this scabbard, both with an olive drab fiberglass body with steel throat.
 The early version M8 scabbard only had a belt loop and lacked the double hook that earlier bayonet scabbards had for attaching to load carrying equipment such as the M1910 Haversack.

+M8A1 Scabbard

 The improved M8A1 scabbard manufactured later in WW II has the M1910 bent wire hook.
 The scabbard throat flange is stamped "US M8" or "US M8A1" on the flat steel part along with manufacturer initials.
 Some M8 scabbards were later modified by adding the M1910 hook.
 Later M8A1 scabbards were manufactured with a modified extended tab on the web hanger to provide more clearance for the M5 bayonet which rubbed against the wider bayonet handle.
 This sheath is correct for all post-war US bayonets including the M4, M5, M6, and M7.
 It was also used with the M3 fighting knife.